Skip to main content

 get-configNoShow effective configuration.

-set-api-keyYesUpdate the Velatir API key.
+set-api-keyYesUpdate the Velatir ingest key.

 set-caYesProvide a bring-your-own CA.